Funny Postal Scam

 market will go up or down, or any other events with simple outcomes anybody

 can looks up.
-Playoffs and World series time (if you can work fast: try
+Playoffs and World series time (if you can work fast: try this

 stunt with home fax numbers) are good. hockey fans are more gullible than